The second-hand clothing platform Vinted recently removed sexually explicit advertisements after receiving complaints from users.

 A psychologist at PSY ME and Vinted user in London, Candy Nguyen, criticised Vinted for charging users while still showing unproperly filtered ads.

-Nguyen states: “If the user is a teenager, this is not okay.”
-She said exposing minors to sexually explicit information on the Internet increases the risk of anxiety, depression, low self-esteem and risky sexual behavior.
-Nguyen insists she will not let her young siblings or nieces use Vinted when there are ads like DramaWave.
+Nguyen said: “If the user is a teenager, this is not okay.”
+She explained that exposing minors to sexually explicit content online can increase the risk of anxiety, depression, low self-esteem, and risky sexual behavior.
+Nguyen added that she would not allow her younger siblings or nieces to use Vinted while advertisements like DramaWave remain on the platform.

 Vinted confirmed the DramaWave adverts have now been blocked from 18th November.

-However, this is not the first time Vinted has faced accusation of sexual content.
+However, this was not the first time Vinted has faced accusation of sexual content.

 In mid-November, French authorities investigated Vinted after some user accounts were found directing people to pornographic websites.